gitmitch/AgileProjectsPOC/README.md

 Known Issues
 -----------------

 You need to have an initial Kanban model JSON file for all features to work properly on a clean deployment.
-The only thing that doesn't work is showing available columns in the class of service edit screen.
-TODO - fix this